johnhowes.uk is a personal website, started January 2020. Still in development!

 Not that anyone will be interested.
 All sites now hosted by krystal.uk.

 VolResource: first established March 1999 as a few pages at volresource.free-online.co.uk.
 Moved to separate domain/hosting July/September 1999.
 Originally developed using Dreamweaver, now powered by WordPress with current design theme a tweaked Twenty Sixteen.
 Retired sites: VoluntaryNews (set up Oct.
-2000), ended up with WP Gazette theme – note that the site content is still available in archive for research purposes.
+2000), ended up with WP Gazette theme – site content is available in archive for research purposes.
 Was at one stage running on Drupal.
 CharityBlog (established Jan.
 2006) finished on WP, Ixion theme.

 Cutlock & Co: registered December 2010, initially forwarding to a wordpress.com site, switched to WordPress on own hosting from October 2011.
 Current theme: tweaked Gazette.